Inga355/NPC_TraderAI_FlaskServer/README.md

 Integration requires:

 * A running Flask backend (this project)
-* UE5 Blueprint logic for requests and UI binding
+* UE5 Blueprint or C++ logic for requests and UI binding

 🧩 The backend is decoupled and can be used in any engine supporting HTTP communication.